Confidence sets for phylogenetic trees: Statistical infrastructure

 \section{Statistical infrastructure}

 Many modern investigations in phylogenetics give rise to tree-valued information, where each of several sources or combinations of data suggest their own, possibly conflicting evolutionary histories.
 Thus, as the primary data objects for our method, consider $n$ unrooted trees sampled on the same collection of $m+3$ taxa, $m \geq 1$.
-Thus we have $T_1, T_2, \ldots, T_n \in \mathcal{T}_{m+3}$ as our ``observations''.
-We return to a discussion of potential sources of trees as data objects in Sections~\ref{sources}.
+Thus we have $T_1, T_2, \ldots, T_n \in \tmm$ as our observations.

-We consider these observations to be observed {\it iid} from some unknown distribution on \treespacetwo, call it $F$, which represents the variability in this set of trees (which, if desired, could be built up through a stochastic model for nucleic acid base substitutions or a population dynamics model).
-Suppose that $F$ has a finite Fr\'{e}chet function $G(u) = \int_{\tmm} \gamma(q, u)^2 F(dq)$, and Fr\'{e}chet mean $T^* = \arg \min_{u \in \tmm} G(u)$ in a top-dimensional stratum.
-Using the notation defined in Section \ref{infrastructure}, we state our key theorem.
+We consider these observations to be observed {\it iid} from some unknown distribution $F$ on \tmm which represents the variability in the set of trees (which, if desired, could be built up through a stochastic model for nucleic acid base substitutions or a population dynamics model).
+We now state the key result on which our method is based.

-\begin{thm} Suppose $F$ satisfies $F(D)=0$, where $D$ is the set of trees with at least one internal branch of length zero.
-Then, for the sample Fr\'{e}chet mean $ \hat{T}_n$, as $n$ becomes large, for $\Sigma$ a covariance matrix determined by the structure of $F$. \end{thm} \begin{proof} The result follows from \citep[Theorem 2]{blow2} after noting that our regularity condition on the orthant boundaries is $T^*$-independent, since $\mathcal{D}_{T^*} \subset D$ for all $T^*$, where $\mathcal{D}_{T^*}$ is as defined in \citep[Definition 1]{blow2}.
-Thus the measure of the boundaries of the maximal cells of the subdivisions are necessarily $F$-null for distributions that satisfy our condition for any Fr\'{e}tchet mean.
-We note that this considers the variability attributable to inferring both the log map's argument $T^*$ and the log map $\Phi_{T^*}(\cdot)$ itself. \end{proof}